City Turns Blind Eye as Flock Uses Kids’ Gym Cameras for Sales Demo

 What Is Surveillance Technology?

 Surveillance technology encompasses tools and systems used to monitor and collect data on individuals’ actions or environments, often without their explicit consent.
 It is crucial for ensuring public safety but raises significant ethical and privacy concerns, especially in sensitive areas like children’s facilities.
 Think of it like a double-edged sword: while it can enhance security, unchecked use can infringe on personal privacy rights.
+For further insights on evolving tech, check out the analysis in 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 How Surveillance Technology Works in Practice